Tor: a craggy hill

 Jenny gave him a friendly slap on his shoulder.
-“Get away with you.”
-Then, looking askance, she said a bit too loudly, “Eh, I hope you don’t expect me to join in anything like that.
+“Get away with you,” she said, letting him lead her onwards.
+Then she suddenly stopped and stiffened; raised her eyebrows at him.
+“Eh, I hope you don’t expect me to join in with anything like that.
 I’m a good girl, I am!”

 Simon tried to stand up but slumped down again.
-He shook his head, trying to clear it.
+He banged the side of his head against his palm, trying to clear it.
 “It’s no good.
 I’ve lost my legs.
-You go ahead.
+You two go ahead.
 I’ve told you, I’ll be fine.”

-Pete finally succeeded in pulling Jenny away, and soon the sound of their footsteps and chatter diminished to nothing.
-Simon was left on his own, nearing midnight with nothing for company but the canopy of the Tor’s huge craggy promontory overhead and, right in front of him, a large, shining, full blue moon.
+Jenny seemed conflicted, but only for a moment, because Pete finally succeeded in pulling her away.
+Soon the sound of their footsteps and chatter faded into silence, leaving Simon on his own, nearing midnight with nothing for company but the canopy of the Tor’s huge craggy promontory overhead and, right in front of him, the large, shining, full blue moon.

 Before long, faint sounds of chanting wafted down from the summit, following the beat of the bodhrán that had already paced the pilgrims’ journey up the hill.
 The steady rhythm soothed him, and the dim choric voices of the assembly above lulled his muggy head.
 The moon drew ever closer, widening and encompassing, blotting out all his other senses until he could hear nothing but the steady beating of the drum.
 Or was it his heart?
-Mesmerised, he gazed at the blue-grey planet as it came ever nearer; encompassing him.
-Drowning him in its aura.
+Mesmerised, he gazed at the blue-grey planet as it came ever nearer; comforting him; drowning him in its luminous aura.
 Was the moon a planet?
-He hadn’t a clue but one thing he knew for certain: tonight they belonged with each other.
+He hadn’t a clue but one thing he knew for certain: it was beautiful.
+A beautiful, big round …

 Without warning his perspective changed, his eyes no longer filled with moon.
 Instead, he was staring down, onto a crowd of dancing people.

-Hang on, that made no sense at all.
-They were supposed to be above him.
-On the hill.
-He was below them, sitting on the path.
+That made no bloody sense at all.
+They were supposed to be above him—on the hill—since he sat below them, on the path.
 Wasn’t he?
-And yet there they were, a company of about fifty souls, dancing and gyrating, faces entranced as they cavorted around the flames of the Samhain bonfire, their long shadows flickered wildly in tandem, thrusting fleeting silhouettes onto the Tor’s huge Celtic Cross which stood sentinel a few yards away.
+And yet there they were, a company of about fifty souls, dancing and gyrating, faces entranced as they cavorted around the flames of the Samhain bonfire.
+Their long shadows flickered wildly in tandem, thrusting fleeting silhouettes onto the Tor’s huge Celtic Cross which stood sentinel only a few yards away.

-The scene was nothing like he anticipated.
+The scene was nothing like he’d anticipated.
 Not that he knew what to expect.
-Maybe he thought—hoped—they’d all strip off and have some kind of orgy round the bonfire like in those old Hammer Horror films his gran liked.
+Maybe he thought—hoped—they’d all strip off and have some kind of orgy round the bonfire like in those old Hammer Horror films his gran watched.
 But the spectacle offered nothing like that.
 Just a few people enjoying themselves; having a bit of a party.

 As if by some common inclination, the dancing stopped and gave way to a gentle swaying.
-A few individuals lifted their arms, palms to the skies, some knelt.
-The only thing that resembled the remotest bit of action came from next to the stone cross.
-Beneath, he could just make out the figure of Jenny, his girl, and Pete, his best bloody friend, arms around each other snogging as if their lives depended.
+A few individuals lifted their arms, palms to the skies; some knelt.
+The only thing that resembled the slightest bit of action came from next to the stone cross.
+Beneath, he could just make out the figure of Jenny—his girl—and Pete, his best bloody friend, arms around each other snogging as if their lives depended.